liffiton/Gen-Ed/DEVELOPING.md

 ```

 This command finds and applies any pending migration scripts located in
-`src/gened/migrations/` and `src/[application_name]/migrations/`.
-Typically,
+`src/gened/migrations/`, `src/[application_name]/migrations/`, and in any of
+the application's component directories (`src/components/[component_name]/migrations/`).
-typing `A` at the prompt to apply all new migrations will bring your database
+Typically, typing `A` at the prompt to apply all new migrations will bring your
-schema up to date.
+database schema up to date.
 Note that this command modifies an *existing* database; use
 `flask initdb` only when creating a *new* database from scratch.

 ### Contributing